 Takeo Kuwabara

-In addition to serving as the Communications Officer for DUSP and the MIT Center for Real Estate, Takeo teaches leadership, consensus building, negotiation, and environmental problem solving at Macalester College and the Humphrey School of Public Affairs at the University of Minnesota.
+In addition to serving as the Communications Officer for DUSP and the MIT Center for Real Estate, Takeo is a Visiting Assistant Professor at Macalester College and a Lecturer at the Humphrey School of Public Affairs at the University of Minnesota teaching leadership, consensus building, negotiation, and environmental problem solving.
 At MIT and Harvard, he was a lecturer for the Gordon-MIT Engineering Leadership Program (Graduate GEL), designing and teaching two new negotiation courses; a member of the teaching team for multiple semesters of 11.011, the Art and Science of Negotiation; 11.111, the Art and Science of Negotiations: Advanced Applications; as well as the first blended online and in-person MIT courses, Entrepreneurial Negotiations and Socially Responsible Real Estate Development.